Francis Bourgeois: Personal life

-Since 2018, he has been dating Amy Linkin, a university student and freelance social media videographer.
-As of October 2022, he resides in the Battersea district of London.
+Since 2018, Bourgeois has been dating Amy Linkin, a university student and freelance social media videographer.

+As of October 2022, Bourgeois has been residing in the Battersea district of London.

 Fashion

-Bourgeois takes inspiration from his grandfather's wardrobe, the latter inspiring him to paint one of his fingernails for "good luck."
+Bourgeois takes inspiration from his grandfather's wardrobe, the latter inspiring him to paint one of his fingernails for "good luck".

 Music

 Bourgeois is interested in electronic music, favouring artists like Aphex Twin and Squarepusher.
 He likens the sound of dance music to the industrial sounds produced by locomotives and diesel engines.
 He also enjoys reggae music by artists like Aba Shanti-I and Augustus Pablo.
 Other sounds he enjoys are that of English Electric Class 37s, 50s, and 31s.

-In 2020, he self-released a song called "Whatley Quarry" under the alias Boggy Can, inspired by the Whatley Quarry near where he grew up in Frome, Somerset.
+In 2020, Bourgeois self-released a song called "Whatley Quarry" under the alias Boggy Can, inspired by the Whatley Quarry near where he grew up in Frome, Somerset.

 In November 2021, Bourgeois was invited by Sacha Lord to visit and promote Manchester's Warehouse Project, a club that caters to the rave scene.
 In March 2022, Bourgeois attended the BandLab NME Music Awards.
 In April 2022, he performed a tailwhip on stage during a Sam Fender concert, who he met at the NME Awards a month prior.
 In June 2022, he made cameo appearances in a music video for South London rapper Pinty's song "Flex/On My Own."